2003 Detroit Tigers season: Season overview

-The record would not be threatened until 2018, when the Baltimore Orioles went 47-115.
-A year later, the Tigers themselves would also win just 47 games, but due to a cancelled game that reduced their season to 161 games, they only had 114 losses, meaning that Baltimore had the worst team of the entire 2010s decade.
+The loss record would not be threatened until 2018, when the Baltimore Orioles went 47–115.
+A year later, the Tigers themselves would also threaten the mark—winning just 47 games.
+However, due to a cancelled game that reduced their season to 161 games, they only had 114 losses, meaning that Baltimore had the worst team of the 2010s.

-The last remaining member from the 2003 squad still active was Fernando Rodney, who retired after the 2019 season, although he missed the 2004 season.
+In 2024, both the American League and MLB records were broken by the Chicago White Sox.
+In ironic fashion, it was the Tigers who handed the White Sox their record breaking 121st loss—while capping a late-season 31–11 run and simultaneously clinching a spot in the postseason as a wild card team.